-Cache Transformation in SSIS is used to read data from wide variety of sources such as flat files, Excel sheets and ADO.NET data sources and save data from those data sources in .caw file.
+Cache Transformation in SSIS is used to read data from a wide variety of sources such as flat files, Excel sheets, and ADO.NET data sources.
+And then save data from those data sources in .caw file.

-By default Lookup Transformation in SSIS uses the OLE DB Connection Manager for lookup reference table.
-We can use other sources also but they must be used indirectly via SSIS Cache Transformation.
+By default, the Lookup Transformation in SSIS uses the OLE DB Connection Manager for the lookup reference table.
+We can use other sources also, but they must be used indirectly via SSIS Cache Transformation.

 Cache Transformation in SSIS Example

-In this example, we are going to use the SSIS Cache transformation to copy the data present in the Excel file to cache file (.caw extension).
+In this example, we are going to use the SSIS Cache transformation to copy the data present in the Excel file to the cache file (.caw extension).

-STEP 1: Drag and drop the data flow task from the toolbox to control flow and rename it as Cache Transformation.
+STEP 1: Drag and drop the data flow task from the toolbox to the control flow and rename it as Cache Transformation.

 Double click on it opens the data flow tab.